 - How Does Group Life Insurance Work?

-- Why Should I Get Group Life Insurance?
+- Why Do People Need Group Life Insurance?

-- What is a Major Benefit of Group Life Insurance?
+- What Are the Types of Group Life Insurance?

-- Who is the Beneficiary of a Group Life Insurance Policy?
+- The Pros and Cons of Group Life Insurance

 - Related Reading